danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### Staying Awake

-Sessions request a screen [wake lock](https://developer.mozilla.org/en-US/docs/Web/API/WakeLock) so the device won't lock up in the middle of the breathing exercise.
-Since this API is relatively new and can fail for various reasons (battery saver mode, permissions, browser support), the implementation includes proper feature detection and error handling.
+Sessions request a screen [wake lock](https://developer.mozilla.org/en-US/docs/Web/API/WakeLock) so the device won't lock up in the middle of the breathing exercise:

-The wake lock is a nice-to-have enhancement rather than a critical feature - if it fails, the app still works perfectly fine, users just need to keep their screen awake manually.
-That's why the catch block intentionally does nothing beyond acknowledging the failure.
-The function also sets up a listener to clean up the wake lock reference when it's released:

 ```js
 // js/session.js